Twice a year, General Meetings are held so that members can exchange ideas, develop projects and discuss the network’s strategic direction.

 Flagship events of the network, “FRESH CIRCUS” and “FRESH STREET” are international seminars that aim to improve the development and recognition of circus and street arts in Europe and across the world.

-The FRESH seminars are organised every year and are unmissable events that bring together the entire profession, including programmers, artists, producers, policy makers, trainers, researchers and journalists.
+The FRESH seminars are organised every year and are unmissable events that bring together the entire sector, including programmers, artists, producers, policy makers, trainers, researchers and journalists.

 These seminars bring together people who take part in and help develop contemporary circus and street arts, and who are looking to contribute to this exchange platform and collectively explore new areas and topics.
 Following these seminars, concrete proposals are made and featured in a dedicated online publication.

 CS Lab are three days to trigger innovation.
+We, street arts and circus professionals, work with creative people – artists – but are we enough creative ourselves?
 How do we adapt to change?
 How can we be more creative to design new types of partnerships, new business models, new working processes, new work organisations?

 As part of its new 2014-2017 strategy, Circostrada has created 3 pilot programmes led by Work Groups.
 They share a common goal to work on issues that are key to the development of circus and street arts.